chalmersproject/chalmers-website/src/pages/projects/about_us/index.md

 <article role="article">

+Chalmers is a guerilla group of volunteers.
+We meet up in person at [civic tech toronto](civictech.ca) and [hacklab.to](hacklab.to).
+We have a channel on the civic tech Toronto slack [#chalmerscards](http://civictechto-slack-invite.herokuapp.com/).

+We also post on twitter [@misterchalmers](twitter.com/misterchalmers).

 We are all friendly volunteers.
 Feel free to reachout at <a href="mailto:info@chalmerscards.com">info@chalmerscards.com </a>.
 </article>